-(b)

-Figure17. (a) human damage level in China grouped by means of travel in Shanghai, (b) accidents fatality rate of China grouped by means of travel in Shanghai

-To verify how much the analysis of fatality data could be applied to different parts of China, we compare the local statistics data collected by local authorities and the data prepared by national statistics bureau (see Table 11).
+To verify how much the analysis of fatality data could be applied to different parts of China, we compare the local statistics data collected by local authorities and the data prepared by national statistics bureau (see Table 12).
 Eight provinces or municipalities are investigated by comparing the deviation of data in a series of years, when both national and local statistics are available.
 Fatalities in the selected area account for 36.29% of total numbers in the nation.
 The provinces cover from highly developed metropolitans such as Shanghai to less developed provinces like Sichuan, in the western part of China.

-Table 11 Deviation of national statistics figure from local statistics figure.
+Table 12 Deviation of national statistics figure from local statistics figure.
 Positive deviation indicates that the national data is larger than local data, while negative deviation indicates that national census data is smaller than the number reported to local authorities.